joshiupendra1995/graphQLDemo/README.md

 To Test the exposed endpoint.

-Use below url and request Body
+Use below url and request Body and test it via postman

 http://localhost:9999/rest/books